 Please note that for security reasons, you must have an admission ticket (or proof of ownership) and valid photo identification in order to be admitted.
 All hand-carried items will be subject to inspection.
-In order to expedite entry, it is requested that items such as bags, briefcases, and packages not be incorporated in the meeting.
-Any bags, briefcases, or packages will be required to be checked at the registration desk prior to extend the meeting of the proof of th to entering the meeting room.
+In order to expedite entry, it is requested that items such as bags, briefcases, and packages not be brought to the meeting.
+Any bags, briefcases, or packages will be required to be checked at the registration desk prior to entering the meeting room.